 Check-in section overviews

-Each Check-in's pulse question asks, "How did you feel at work this week?" on a 1-5 scale.
+Each Check-in's pulse question asks, "How did you feel at work since your last Check-in?" on a 1-5 scale.
 You can add an optional, contextual answer to your pulse question explaining your 1-5 score.
 Want to make this contextual answer private between you and your direct manager?
 Click the lock icon to the right of your optional answer to make the answer private to you and your direct manager only— even if other people can view your Check-in, they won't see this answer.